 I don't make traditional portraits, I capture people living real life.

-That's why I admire the work of documentary photographers like Dorothea Lange (USA, 1895-1965).
-Her 'dustbowl'-pictures taken during the American depression are part of our collective memoir of that historical time.
+That's why I admire the work of documentary photographers like Dorothea Lange (USA, 1895-1965) and Sebastião Salgado (Brasil, °1944).
+Lange's 'dustbowl'-pictures taken during the American depression are part of our collective memoir of that historical time.
+And Salgado's work is so impressive and numerous that his importance and impact can hardly be overestimated.